 The laboratory has grown to become one of the largest and most internationally respected specialist equine diagnostic laboratories.

-The laboratory technical staff has increased considerably over the years, with many long serving members of the team proving key to our success, and some valuable new team members taking the laboratory forward under its new identity, Rossdales Laboratories.
+The new laboratory was designed with future expansion in mind, but this began far sooner than we had anticipated.
+Following the sad closure of the AHT in July 2020, we undertook an additional expansion, working in collaboration with some of the former AHT diagnostic team.
+A dedicated virus isolation and tissue culture suite was completed in Spring 2021.
+The laboratory technical staff has increased considerably over the years, with many long serving members of the team proving key to our success, and some valuable new team members, including in 2021 three former members of the AHT technical staff, taking the laboratory forward under its new identity, Rossdales Laboratories.

 Continual investment in new technology, testing methods and training of our staff, coupled with providing a comprehensive, reliable service with quick turnaround times, will ensure that the laboratory maintains its position as a leader amongst equine diagnostic laboratories.